adze

 What does the API look like?

 As stated above, Adze offers an easy to use, chainable API.
 To create a log you simply chain together an Adze log instance with a series of modifiers and then end with a terminator.
-Here's an example of creating a log with emoji's and a namespace:
+Here's an example of creating a log with a namespace:

 The output of this would look like the following: